gaokun227/my_projects/test/README_SOLUTION.md

 * `README_SOLUTION.md` - the description of the codes by Shuwen Zhang  (this file).

-* `solution_nltk.py` - the python script that contains the necessary functions that extract the features from the given sets of sentences in sentences.csv.
+* `solution_nltk.py` - the python script that contains the necessary functions that extract the features from the given sets of sentences in `sentences.csv`.

-* `test_solution_nltk.py` - the python script that test the main function in solution_nltk.py with various possile scenarios.
+* `test_solution_nltk.py` - the python script that test the main function in `solution_nltk.py` with various possile scenarios.

 ## Overview of solution_nltk.py